Old Town Scottsdale Real Estate Market Report — August 2026

 Old Town Scottsdale Real Estate FAQ

-The Old Town Scottsdale Real Estate June 2026 median is approximately $702,000 across ZIPs 85251, 85250, and 85257, up 5.4 percent YoY.
-By ZIP: 85251 about $745K, 85250 about $935K, 85257 about $610K.
-The submarket is roughly 93 percent condo and townhome inventory at the urban core, which pulls the median below the Scottsdale citywide number.
+The Old Town Scottsdale Real Estate August 2026 median is $689,000 across ZIPs 85251, 85250, and 85257 based on July closed sales, up 3.9 percent YoY and down 0.7 percent month over month as summer seasonality continues to soften the condo-heavy inventory.
+By ZIP: 85251 $728,000, 85250 $918,000, 85257 $605,000.
+The submarket is 93 percent condo and townhome inventory at the urban core, which pulls the median below the Scottsdale citywide $968,000 figure.

 Scottsdale Unified District serves Old Town Scottsdale Real Estate with an A district letter grade per ADE FY25.
 The corridor feeds Saguaro HS (A, 90.75 points), Arcadia HS (A, 89.59 points), and Coronado HS (B, 70.41 points) depending on exact address, plus Tavan Elementary (A, 94.12 points), Hopi Elementary (A, 81.19 points), Pueblo Elementary (A, 86.96 points), Kiva Elementary (A, 86.14 points), and Mohave Middle (B, 79.97 points).
 Verify attendance by exact address.